eli-hickey/trigger-helpers/project/readme.md

 You are now ready to get your ethos data with some ee functions.

-1. Create a folder to store your scripts.
-If you want to get the latest version of this tool be sure to preserve your folder prior to running git clone again
-1. Copy @generate from /examples to your folder
+1. Create your scripts in the /project/scripts/Mywork folder
-1. Create a .php file for your scripts add the require statememnts:
+1. Create a .php file for your scripts:
    1. type 'php' and select the snippet suggestion or type:
    ```<?php
             require_once "helperFunctions.php";